As digitalisation moves on in the many domains of business, we experience typical stages:

-Interoperability is often defined as the ability of systems to exchange information.
-Historically this has become very common: Letters on paper, telephones and fax machines enable organisations to cooperate in this way.
-The downside of interoperability is, that a human receiver must actively read or listen to the incoming information, and then record the information locally, to initiate further process steps.
-The additional effort of "media breaches", as humans transfer information between systems, also increases the number of errors.
+Interoperability is often defined as the ability of systems to exchange information: Letters on paper, telephones and fax machines enable organisations to cooperate.
+However, human receivers must actively read or listen to the incoming information, record it locally, and initiate further process steps.
+This additional effort of "media breaches" also increases the number of errors.

 Semantic interoperability on the other hand is often defined as the ability of systems to share information so that the receiving system is able to automatically process the information without the need of human interaction.
 This adds substantial value to IT systems, so that users can better focus on applying their skills instead of wasting time on re-entering information that was already entered by somebody else before.